p4plus2/DKC2-disassembly/readme.md

 Anything in the global namespace should be specific to reduce chances of name conflict Underscores only.

+####Data naming notes
+Data which is local should get a sublabel
+Palettes should get the `_palette` suffix
+Layer graphics should get the `_tiledata` suffix
+Layer tile maps should get the `_tilemap` suffix Collections of sprite graphics should get the `_graphics` suffix Single sprite graphics should get the suffix `_frameN` where `N` is optional (used for when multiple frames exist) When practical, ROM data should get a struct defined in `structs.asm`  This allows for named member access

 ###Comment structure
 Its best to allow comments to flow around the code to cluster related opcodes.
 Try to comment